-Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for the proposal to elect directors, votes "For," votes "Withheld" and broker non-votes, (b) with respect to the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2022, and the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules, votes "For" and "Against," abstentions and, if applicable, broker non-votes, (c) with respect to the proposal regarding frequency of stockholder advisory votes to approve executive compensation, votes for frequencies of one year, two years or three years, abstentions and broker non-votes, and (d) for any other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes.
+Votes will be counted by the inspector of election appointed for the meeting, who will separately count, (a) for the proposal to elect directors, votes "For," votes "Withheld" and broker non-votes, (b) with respect to the ratification of selection by the Audit Committee of the Board of Directors of PricewaterhouseCoopers LLP as independent registered public accounting firm of SI-BONE for its fiscal year ending December 31, 2023, and the advisory approval of the compensation of our named executive officers, as disclosed in this proxy statement in accordance with SEC rules, votes "For" and "Against," abstentions and, if applicable, broker non-votes, and (c) for any other proposals, votes "For" and "Against," abstentions and, if applicable, broker non-votes

 Abstentions will be counted towards the vote total for each of Proposals No. 2 and No. 3, and will have the same effect as "Against" votes.
-For Proposal 4, abstentions will be counted towards the vote total, and will have the same effect as votes against each of the proposed voting frequencies.
-Broker non-votes on Proposals 1, 3 and 4 and will have no effect and will not be counted towards the vote total for any of those proposals.
-As Proposal No. 2 is a "routine" matter we do not expect there to be any broker non-votes, but if there are broker non-votes, they will have no effect and will not be counted towards the vote total for any proposal.
+Broker non-votes on Proposals 1 and 3 will have no effect and will not be counted towards the vote total for any of those proposals.
+As Proposal No. 2 is a "routine" matter we do not expect there to be any broker non-votes, but if there are broker non-votes, they will have no effect and will not be counted towards the vote total.